Professor, University of Florida USA

 Pathologists, Cancer Researchers, Oncologists, Cancer Pharmacologists, Cancer Therapists, Clinical Pathologists, Surgical Pathologists, pathologist in training and other healthcare professionals interested in the latest advances and techniques in the field.
 Another segment of target audience is Pharmaceutical researchers, Clinical organizations, Educational institutes.
 Anatomical Pathologists, Forensic Pathologists etc.,

-The 15th International CME Congress on Pathology & Cancer Research will exhibit the products and services from commercial and non-commercial organizations like Pathology Lab Equipment manufacturers, Cell Diagnostics laboratories, Clinical Trial Sites, Business delegates and Equipment Manufacturers.
+The 15th International Congress on Pathology & Cancer Research will exhibit the products and services from commercial and non-commercial organizations like Pathology Lab Equipment manufacturers, Cell Diagnostics laboratories, Clinical Trial Sites, Business delegates and Equipment Manufacturers.

 Why to attend Pathology and Cancer Research 2018?

 - Best platform to develop new partnership & collaborations.

 - Best location to speed up your route into every territory in the World.

 - 89% our conference attendees are the Key contact in their labs purchasing decisions.